 inner source can only be switched on by the

-inner presence of the Prince of Peace, Jesus Christ.
+inner presence of the Prince of Peace, Jesus Christ (through the indwelling in the believer of the Holy Spirit).
 Only He can deliver the true, inner peace that

 settles your mind and spirit!
 Here's how!